XOAB Active SizingHow to choose the right size socks

 (If you are very tall and/or have large calves, continue to step 3. )

 Wide calves?
 Tall calves?

-Compression sock sizing is complicated.
+Compression sock sizing can be complicated.
 A sock that fits someone with skinny legs may not fit a person with wider calves, even though both people have the same shoe size and are the same height.

 In our size chart, we’ve indicated the maximum calf size and height for our regular size compression socks.
-For each of our sizes, we’ve created a “long” sock, available by special order , with extra fabric to cover wider calves comfortably, or stretch high enough if you have long legs and calves.
+For each of our sizes, we’ve created a “long” sock, with extra fabric to cover wider calves comfortably, or stretch high enough if you have long legs and calves.

 To check if you need a long sock, measure around the widest part of your calf, either with a cloth tape measure, or a piece of string and a ruler.
 If your calf measurement is larger than the Calf Size we show for your shoe size in our size chart, our long size might be a better fit.

 Likewise, measure your leg, when you’re standing, from the floor to about an inch below the back of your knee.
 If your leg measures more than the Approximate Sock Height in our chart, a long size might best for you.